 Once you have a certified position and have activated your premium access, you're set to start recruiting for new service year corps members.
 You'll just need to publish a recruitment listing to get started.

 In your organization dashboard, go to the “Listings” tab to add and publish a recruitment listing.
-Once you've created a listing, you can continue to reuse it each year for recruitment by updating fields as needed (such as the recruitment window, start and end dates, and living allowance).
+Once you've created a listing, you can continue to reuse it each year for recruitment by updating fields as needed (such as the recruitment window, start and end dates, and application instructions).

 Deciding how many listings to create